Courses at A2 level (from 20% to 49% in the placement test)

 Course materials: ILIAS is used.

-Content: This course is for students at upper-intermediate level who want to refresh their general language skills.
-It focuses on developing fluency through speaking, expanding vocabulary, reviewing grammar topics like tenses and transitional phrases, and practicing writing through tasks related to lesson content
+Content: This course is designed for learners at upper-intermediate level who wish to refresh their general language skills.
+The focus is on developing fluency in speaking, expanding vocabulary, reviewing grammar topics such as tenses and linking phrases, and practising writing through tasks related to the course content.

 Modern teaching methods encourage active participation.
 ILIAS is frequently used for interactive activities such as forums or surveys.
-With the focus in class mainly on speaking, more individualized grammar, vocabulary and writing practice is done outside class.
+Since the main focus in class is speaking, more individual practice in grammar, vocabulary, and writing takes place outside of class.

-Type of assessment: ECTS points are gained by completing a range of tasks, including forums, wiki writing, ILIAS language tests and a short talk.
+Assessment: ECTS credits are earned by completing various tasks, including forum contributions, wiki writing, ILIAS language tests, and a short presentation.
 There is no final exam.
-Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.
+Regular attendance is therefore important, as the ECTS credits are based on continuous assessment and active participation in the course.

 English B2: Engineering